jiipeezz/Router-cfg-automation/thesis.md

 > Fig. 28 - This time timeout was caused by socket

 This time TimeoutError exception was not raised.
 The error was "socket.timeout".
-To be able catch this error, module "socket" needs to be imported.
+To be able to catch this error, module "socket" needs to be imported.
 Otherwise, NameError will be raised.
 Now that it is know what needs to be caught, it is time to strenghten the code and add more logic.

 ```python